Improbable Bigrams Expose Vulnerabilities of Incomplete Tokens in Byte-Level Tokenizers: Incomplete Tokens and Improbable Bigrams

 \section{Incomplete Tokens and Improbable Bigrams}

 \begin{CJK*}{UTF8}{gbsn}

 Byte-level BPE tokenizers are agnostic not only to morphemes but also to character boundaries.
-Training with the BPE algorithm on texts where characters are encoded with multiple bytes often results in the formation of \textit{incomplete tokens}.
+Training with the BPE algorithm on texts where characters are encoded with multiple bytes (e.g., Cyrillic (2 bytes), CJK Unified Ideographs (3 bytes)) often results in the formation of \textit{incomplete tokens}.
 Incomplete tokens contain stray bytes (like <0x9F> in the token `<0x9F>能') that do not correspond to recognizable characters.
-These incomplete tokens constitute a small but significant portion of the byte-level vocabulary.
-Table~\ref{tab:stats} presents the number of discovered incomplete tokens in the vocabularies of various models employing byte-level tokenizers (see Appendix~\ref{sec:appendix} for details). \end{CJK*}
+These incomplete tokens constitute a small but significant portion of the vocabulary in byte-level models.
+Table~\ref{tab:stats} presents the number of discovered incomplete tokens in the vocabularies of various models employing byte-level tokenizers (see Appendix~\ref{sec:appendix-construction} for details). \end{CJK*}

 \newcolumntype{P}[1]{>{\ttfamily \arraybackslash}p{#1}}